EmoFlowView Articles

 Reality

-Sensory processing sensitivity is a measurable, normal trait found in 15 to 20 percent of people and observed in over 100 animal species - an evolved way of being, not a weakness (Aron & Aron, 1997).
+Sensory processing sensitivity is a measurable, normal trait found in 15 to 20 percent of people (Aron & Aron, 1997), and similar sensitivity has been observed in over 100 animal species - an evolved way of being, not a weakness.

 Myth